KavtsevichNikita/Food-Dinamik/README.md

 Dependencies

 Mustache: JavaScript logic-less templates.

 Unsplash API: Image generation API for dynamic content.
-Contributing
-Feel free to contribute by creating issues or submitting pull requests.
-Follow the guidelines in the CONTRIBUTING.md file.

 License
 This project is licensed under the MIT License.